 People who use the drug recreationally do so for the drug’s euphoric properties.
 Morphine and its heroin derivative produce an altered mental state.
 Users experience a high that allows them to interact with their environment in different ways.
 Sights, sounds, smells, tastes, and feelings are all experienced in new ways, creating an individual reality that is divorced from the real world.
 Users take the drug to feel good.

 Both categories of users are at high risk of dependency and addiction.
 Professional morphine addition treatment is often the only way an addicted person can kick the morphine habit.
 If you are addicted to morphine, professional treatment is available to help you kick the habit.
-Call our free national referral hotline at 1-800-928-9139 or fill out an online contact form for help evaluating morphine addiction treatment options.
+Call our free national referral hotline at 1-888-287-0471 Who Answers? or fill out an online contact form for help evaluating morphine addiction treatment options.
 Advice from our specialists is free and confidential.

 How is Morphine Used and Abused?